 New this year, all entries will be entered using our online entry system.
 This system will allow you to print off copies of all entries you submit.
 You should keep these copies in a handy location in your office so that you can readily refer to it when we announce the winners.
 Newspapers Canada is unable to keep track of the thousands of entries that are submitted each year, so it is up to you to maintain your records.

 If a work was published in several papers, can each paper submit that work?

 No. The paper with the highest weekly first-edition circulation may enter that work.
 Any duplicates may be disqualified by CCNA's Canadian Community Newspaper Awards staff, committee or judges at any time that they are discovered during the competition.

 You will need a colleague to nominate you as a judge.
 Your area(s) of expertise (e.g., editorial, advertising, etc.) must also be indicated.
 Past winners are also considered as potential judges.
 Please contact firstname.lastname@example.org for the judging nomination form or click here to download the form off our website.

 I would like to sponsor an award.
 Who do I contact?

 Contact Taylor Kormann by e-mail at email@example.com

-Effective in 2014, the final standings, consisting of the top three newspapers in all categories and classes, will be announced on Thursday, March 27.
+For the 2016 CCNAwards, the final standings, consisting of the top three newspapers in all categories and classes, will be announced Friday, April 15th, 2016.
 They will be announced on this website and in Newspapers Canada's industry newsletter.
 To subscribe to the newsletter, click here.